mschenk7474/user-manual/README.md

 - :lotus_position_man: Personal Time
   - Personal time is a big one for me.
 I love being with friends and family, as stated above, but I do need my me time.
 Whether that be just doing my homework alone, watching a tv show, or playing a video game, it doesn't really matter.
 It's up to how I am feeling in the moment and what will help me recharge from it all the best.
 I almost find it therapeutic to have that time to myself each and everyday, wherever and whenever I may have it.
 - :church: My Religion
+  - My religion is a big thing to me as well.
+I am a member of The Church of Jesus Christ of Latter-Day Saints, and I am very proud to say that.
+I believe in my religion to the point that I volunteered to be sent to a random place, out of my own pocket, in the middle of a pandemic, to serve others and teach them about Jesus Christ.
+I did this because I want to share with others the way I feel and how the teachings of The Church of Jesus Christ of Latter-Day Saints have impacted me, so maybe one day, they may feel they way I feel.
 - :books: My Ability to Learn
+  - I love learning.
+I feel like there are always opportunities to learn in life, you just have to be actively looking for them.
+If I am being honest, I am not always the best at taking advice or criticism from others, but I am actively working on fixing that.
+Learning comes in all shapes and sizes, and a day that you learn something is a day not wasted in my books.
 ## When is the Best Time to Approach you?
 - :construction_worker_man: Anytime, Except When I am Working
   - Unless I am working on something, feel free to come up to me!
 I get tunnel vision when I do my assisgnments, but any other time, I am always up to talk.